kamilath/Image-Processing-and-CNN-with-OpenCV-and-TensorFlow/README.md

 # Image-Processing-and-CNN-with-OpenCV-and-TensorFlow
 This project demonstrates various image processing techniques using **OpenCV** and builds a Convolutional Neural Network (CNN) for image classification using the **Fashion MNIST** and **MNIST** datasets.
 It includes image handling, transformations, and CNN model creation for multi-class classification.
 ## Project Overview
-1. **Image Processing**: Various techniques such as image reading, cropping, resizing, blurring, and manipulation using OpenCV.
+**1.Image Processing**: Various techniques such as image reading, cropping, resizing, blurring, and manipulation using OpenCV.
-2. **CNN for Image Classification**: A Convolutional Neural Network built using TensorFlow/Keras to classify images from the **Fashion MNIST** and **MNIST** datasets.
+**2.CNN for Image Classification**: A Convolutional Neural Network built using TensorFlow/Keras to classify images from the **Fashion MNIST** and **MNIST** datasets.
 ## Technologies Used
 - **Python**: Programming language.
 - **OpenCV**: Library for image processing.